qtsalgo/jupyter_yt/README.md

 # jupyter_yt
-- various jupyter nbotebooks for specifi taks , supporting matririal for the python micro videos on our youtube chanel. https://bit.ly/3ysz8kc
+- various jupyter notebooks for supporting the python micro videos on our youtube chanel. https://bit.ly/3ysz8kc